top of page

 GALLERY

-Royal W. (Roland) Reed JR. (1864 – 1934) was a fastidious artist who used photography as his chosen medium to document the ways of eight Indigenous American tribes at the turn of the 20th century.
+Royal W. (Roland) Reed Jr. (1864 – 1934) was a fastidious artist who used photography as his chosen medium to document the ways of eight Indigenous American tribes at the turn of the 20th century.

 Reed started to compile a book called, Photographic Art Studies of the North American Indian, but his untimely death prevented its completion.
 He split his collection of indigenous imagery into three categories, which are now represented in the Roland W. Reed gallery.
 The accompanying text to each category was written by Reed himself, but reference to the term ‘Indian’ has been replaced.